mtrupiano/employee-tracker/README.md

 - Edit an employee's role or manager

 ## Installation
-Clone the repository and run 'npm i' in the repository's local directory.
+Clone the repository and run `npm i` in the repository's local directory.

 ## Usage
-The program can be starting by running 'npm start' in the repository's local directory.
-There is no publicly deployed version of this application's database, so this application will throw an error.
+The program can be starting by running `npm start` in the repository's local directory.
+There is no publicly deployed version of this application's database, so this application will not run as-is.
 In order to use this application you must connect it to a local database that has the provided schema.

 [![vid-embed](http://img.youtube.com/vi/WyIVkSZLyjk/0.jpg)](https://youtu.be/WyIVkSZLyjk)